 - Help with living costs while writing a fellowship or grant application;

 - Further data collection that would allow a chapter to become publishable;

 - A training course that would lead to skills enhancement;

 - A training or research internship in another research group.

-The grant cannot be used to pay overheads, open access or page charges, and cannot be used to support employment of another e.g., a student research assistant.
-Applicants must be members of the Association, should be submitting their PhD in the near future or have recently (within one year) submitted their PhD, and should have no other form of substantial financial support on cessation of PhD funding.
+The grant cannot be used to pay overheads, open access or page charges, and cannot be used to support employment of another e.g. a student research assistant.
+Applicants must be members of the Association, should be submitting their PhD in the near future or have recently submitted their PhD (within one year), and should have no other form of substantial financial support on cessation of PhD funding.
 Applicants who have been awarded a postdoc or fellowship after their PhD, or who have already held a postdoc or fellowship, are not eligible to apply.
-Upon completion of the activity, applicants are asked to write a short report, which may be published in the Association’s newsletter.
+Upon completion of the activity, applicants are asked to write a short report, which may be published in the Association’s Newsletter.
 Proposals to make up a funding shortfall from other sources are not eligible.
 Proposals must fit within the charitable aims of the Association and will be subject to appropriate research ethics considerations.

 Proposals will be ranked on the following criteria: